martindiphoorn/NextNote/tutorial.md

 So as you can see the entities are staying cleaner because of the @Data lombok will create public getId and setId methods.
 With the entities in place, we should build and restart docker-compose again.
-In the application.properties we added the following propertie:
+In the application.properties we added the following property:

 ```properties
 # Validate entities against the database during startup